 Garden of Dreams

-Kathmandu is one of my favourite cities in the World.
-Besides the chaos and the constant traffic, the beauty of its main sights and spirituality makes it a unique place to visit.
-I hope this itinerary of how I spent my 3 days in Kathmandu helps you with your time there.
+Kathmandu is one of my favourite cities in the world.
+Despite the chaos and the constant traffic, the beauty of its main sights and spirituality makes it a unique place to visit.
+I hope this itinerary of how I spent my three days in Kathmandu helps you with your time there.
 And don’t forget to pin it if you liked it!